petarGitNik/-vegan-cookbook-slash-guide/README.md

 ### But wait!
 Soy will give me moobs and cancer!

-No. It wont.
+No. It won't.
 There are no conclusive evidence for either of those claims.
 Soy is generally very healthy and a good source of proteins.
 Read the whole [wikipedia](https://en.wikipedia.org/wiki/Soybean) article on soybeans.

-### Whait a minute, bread?
+### Wait a minute, bread?
 White bread?
 Why should I eat that garbage?

 No. It's not garbage.
 Proteins from white bread are better absorbed than, for example, proteins from whole wheat bread.
-Admittedly it has lower micronutrient content, but the whole what bread (and similar bread of the whole cereal variety) comes with their own baggage.
+Admittedly it has lower micronutrient content, but the whole wheat bread (and similar breads of the whole cereal variety) comes with its own baggage.
 Namely, antinutrients that reduce absorption of micronutrients.

 ### What bread should I eat then?